netsys-lab/scion-education-network-documentation/docs/source/scion-research/meetings.rst

 Please check out our `meeting calendar <https://calendar.google.com/calendar/embed?src=939a1986f2053f25f1b4b47c14b69f30137b8549637c5a806fee816be68535ea%40group.calendar.google.com&ctz=Europe%2FZurich>`_ for the upcoming SCION research meetings.

-To receive meeting announcements, you may also subscribe to our `SCION research mailing list <https://lists.inf.ethz.ch/mailman/listinfo/scion-research>`_.
+To receive meeting announcements, please subscribe to our `SCION research mailing list <https://lists.inf.ethz.ch/mailman/listinfo/scion-research>`_.

 The SCION research meetings are open for anyone interested in discussing research topics related to SCION, including but not limited to: